 The Agenda allows for a period of up to 30 minutes when members of the public can speak.
 Members of the public wishing to speak are requested to register by contacting the Governance and Members Team on 01376 552525 or email governance@braintree.gov.uk by midday on the working day before the day of the Committee meeting.
 For example, if the Committee Meeting is due to be held on a Tuesday, the registration deadline is midday on Monday, (where there is a bank holiday Monday you will need to register by midday on the previous Friday).

-The Council reserves the right to decline any requests to register to speak if they are received after this time.
-Members of the public can remain to observe the public session of the meeting.
+The Council reserves the right to decline any requests to register if they are received after this time.